The key to recovery from any chronic disease is continuous immune system strengthening. (Body, Mind, and Spirit) Not by drugs!

 Confucius (551 BC – 479 BC) was a Chinese teacher, politician, and philosopher.
 By Simran Khurana (Updated March 18, 2017)

-This article briefly reviews common terms of inflammation, infections, and common symptoms, emphasizing the correct distinction between causes and symptoms of chronic diseases.
+This article briefly reviews common terms of inflammation, infections, and symptoms, emphasizing the correct distinction between causes, symptoms, and triggers of chronic diseases.
 (Not trivial) Basic rules for strengthening the immune system.
 Medicine usually treats the symptoms of chronic diseases rather than their causes.
 The differences between the causes, symptoms, and triggers are often blurred.

 Inflammation vs. Infection.
 (Often confused.)